Walt Disney World’s Blizzard Beach FAQ

 Is there anything else I should know?

 Smoking is only allowed in designated smoking areas.
-See the BB Guide Map for locations.

 Volleyball nets and secluded picnic areas are also available.